xmartlabs/fountain/README.md

 - A [RxJava2 retrofit adapter.](https://github.com/square/retrofit/tree/master/retrofit-adapters/rxjava2)
 - A [Coroutine retrofit adapter.](https://github.com/JakeWharton/retrofit2-kotlin-coroutines-adapter)

-It also supports not using an adapter, you can also work with a simple Retrofit [call](https://square.github.io/retrofit/2.x/retrofit/retrofit2/Call.html).
+It also supports not using any of them, as you could work with a simple Retrofit [call](https://square.github.io/retrofit/2.x/retrofit/retrofit2/Call.html).

 ## Download